Tests and Exams

 - Candidates having earned the DELF / DALF diplomas earn extra points for immigration to countries such as Canada and their chances of employment increase.
 Since the 6th of December 2011, all candidates applying to immigrate to Quebec, Canada, must have DELF A1, as well as IELTS (International English Language Testing System).

-Registrations: from 11 Septembre to 3 November 2017.
+Registrations: to be announced later.
 No late registrations will be accepted.

 For more information, please contact Mavis Mbariro-Ducrocq (04) 704 795 or 0732 122 399 or e-mail to firstname.lastname@example.org